mimblewimble/docs/docs/getting-started/wallet-handbook.md

 ZXFLR2TPZwGc5Vt zwFUPoyWfKXasQy VVV6tbKWEEhqAZR e34M7uEwfurpUUi 9812VFPY1qw3K9b ynwQXuXMuWQCUnU s1JqWqFgSQKENUP tGCK19dys9twghA FaAc7ZXQHdMbUoL sVxVfdjE94F1Wpj M7QAM5VZuaauHdQ Mt2erFyxJ5vsYSZ hgS553UKoQL5YWX E7oRNdMDkJV6VkL i55kAQc1vWvW9ce 3MoXiBT4TJ1SyNS NVZKxgk8c.
 ENDSLATEPACK.
 ```

 This message contains the data required for the receiver's wallet to process the transaction via the `receive` command.
-This slatepack is also encypted for the recipient only, since you provided an address (which is a public key) by using the `-d` flag.
+This slatepack is also encrypted for the recipient only, since you provided an address (which is a public key) by using the `-d` flag.

 **Non-encrypted slatepack**